Angel Olsen's voice packs a punch that's

 Angel Olsen: I've never really been on tour in the Southeast, so I'm really psyched to get down there.
 I had a lot of fun doing a bunch of free shows at record shows in Florida with Bonnie "Prince" Billy in 2011 and have always wanted to come back.
 This is my chance.

-F.W.: Will you be performing solo or with a band?
+F.W.: Will you be performing solo or with

 A.O.: Solo.
 I'll probably be playing older stuff with a mix of newer, unreleased songs.